OnePlus Pad renders leak, showcasing the company's first tablet

 — Steve H.McFly (@OnLeaks) January 26, 2023

 However, this information isn’t available on the U.S. or UK landing pages, meaning it might be exclusive to India.
-The tablet will have a large display and a premium build, according to the renders.
+The tablet will feature a large display and a premium build, according to the renders.
 It’s also expected to feature a single or dual-camera setup on its rear.
 The volume keys are on the right side, which could house the stylus.

 The front has an 11.6-inch display with thin bezels around it, with a front camera placed on the right edge.